-Brush clearing began in November 2020 for Phase 13B.
+Brush clearing began in November 2020 for Phase 13B and was completed by February 1, 2021.

-When the landfill expansion is complete (i.e., after closure of all phases and at the end of the postclosure monitoring maintenance period [currently a minimum of 30 years]), including all restoration activities in accordance with the Multiple Species Habitat Conservation Plan for the El Sobrante Landfill and its Implementing Agreement, both dated July 2001, and any approved modifications or amendments thereto, the area of onsite disturbance (approximately 645 acres) shall be kept in permanent conservation through a conservation easement in favor of the CDFW.
-In the event that CDFW revokes its acceptance of the conservations easement, the land shall be placed into conservation with the County, or other County-designated entity, such as Western Riverside County Regional Conservation Authority as approved by the US Fish and Wildlife Service and the El Sobrante habitat management committee.
+When the landfill expansion is complete (i.e., after closure of all phases and at the end of the post closure monitoring maintenance period [currently a minimum of 30 years]), including all restoration activities in accordance with the Multiple Species Habitat

+Conservation Plan for the El Sobrante Landfill and its Implementing Agreement, both dated July 2001, and any approved modifications or amendments thereto, the area of onsite disturbance (approximately 645 acres) shall be kept in permanent conservation through a conservation easement in favor of the CDFW.
+In the event that CDFW revokes its acceptance of the conservation's easement, the land shall be placed into conservation with the County, or other County-designated entity, such as Western Riverside County Regional Conservation Authority as approved by the US Fish and Wildlife Service and the El Sobrante habitat management committee.
 (Responsible Agencies: RCDWR)